absolute-quantum/cats-blender-plugin/README.md

 - Supporters:
     - The supporter list is now synced with an online repository
         - It can now be updated on the fly without having to update the whole plugin
+        - New supporter list features will be available soon
 - General:
     - Mesh selections are no longer shown if there is only one mesh
     - Updated mmd_tools